Umuzi-org/tech-department/content/projects/tilde/repo-card-tutorial/part-2/_index.md

 ---
+_db_id: 608
 available_flavours:
 - none
 content_type: project
+from_repo: projects/tilde/repo-card-tutorial/part-1
 prerequisites:
   hard:
   - projects/tilde/repo-card-tutorial/part-1
 ready: true
 submission_type: continue_repo
-from_repo: projects/tilde/repo-card-tutorial/part-1
-title: "Tilde project tutorial: How Continue Repo projects work"
+title: 'Tilde project tutorial: How Continue Repo projects work'
 ---

 There are a few kinds of projects you can do and they can be submitted in different ways.
 In this tutorial you'll see how to get a "continue repo" project to complete.